micharbet/CLE/TipsAndTweaks.md

   warning highly explosive material!
   ----------------------------------

-This document contains useful ideas how to customize CLE to your very own preferences.
+This document presents useful ideas how to customize CLE to your very own preferences.
 Some tips may require to install additional software.

 ## Prompting
+The first thing you may want to customize.
+Go beyond just color change!

 ### Nice double line prompt
 ```